FrederikTobner/JANUS/book/src/part-02-boot-process/boot-assembly.md

 > - **64-bit GDT loaded** with proper code segment
 >
 > Only then can we jump to 64-bit code.
 This is one of the trickier parts of OS development—getting the CPU into the mode you need.

+## Understanding the Key Components

+Before diving into the page tables, let's clarify what these acronyms mean:

+**PAE (Physical Address Extension):** Originally added to 32-bit x86 to access more than 4GB of RAM, PAE extends physical addresses from 32 bits to 36 bits.
+In 64-bit mode, PAE is *required*—you can't enable long mode without it.
+It changes the paging structure from 2-level (page directory → page table) to 4-level paging.

+**EFER (Extended Feature Enable Register):** A Model-Specific Register (MSR) that controls advanced CPU features.
+The important bit for us is bit 8 (LME - Long Mode Enable), which tells the CPU we want to use 64-bit mode.
+Once we set this bit *and* enable paging, long mode activates.

+**MSR (Model-Specific Register):** Special registers that aren't accessed like normal registers (EAX, EBX, etc.).
+Instead, you use `rdmsr` (read) and `wrmsr` (write) instructions with the MSR number in ECX.
+EFER is MSR `0xC0000080`.
+These registers control CPU-specific features that vary between processor models.

+**Control Registers (CR0, CR3, CR4):** Special CPU registers that control processor behavior:

+- **CR0:** Contains system control flags.
+Bit 31 (PG) enables paging, bit 0 (PE) enables protected mode.
+- **CR3:** Holds the physical address of the top-level page table (P4/PML4).
+The CPU reads this to know where paging structures live.
+- **CR4:** Contains extension flags.
+Bit 5 (PAE) enables Physical Address Extension, which we need for 64-bit mode.

+**GDT (Global Descriptor Table):** A table that defines memory segments.
+In 32-bit protected mode, segments define memory regions with permissions and limits.
+In 64-bit long mode, segmentation is mostly disabled (flat memory model), but we still need a GDT with at least a code segment descriptor to tell the CPU "yes, we're in 64-bit mode."

 ## Page Tables and Long Mode